rolepoint/connect-examples/get-jobs-and-insert-applications/python/README.md

     > python app.py

 You can now open a browser and visit your ngrok URL.
-You should see a very basic HTML form.
+You should see a very basic HTML form, but the job listing is empty.

-However you will also need to populate the Jobs dropdown on this page.
-Normally RolePoint Connect would automatically send you your job listings from your ATS, for this example application however we will need to push RolePoint Connect to send us an example webhook.
-To do this you can run the following command, (replacing the ngrok URL in the payload with your ngrok URL):
+To populate the job listing we can get connect to send us a test job via the webhooks.
+To do this, in your browser visit `<your_ngrok_url>/test_job_webhook`.

-    > curl -H "Content-Type: application/json" -X POST -d '{"webhook_url": "http://2fb65876.ngrok.io/webhook_url"' http://api.rolepoint-connect.com/test_webhook/send_job_add_event
+Normally connect would send us jobs automatically, but as you're using a sandbox account this doesn't happen.

 If you refresh the page, you should now see a job in the dropdown, you can now go ahead and make a Job Application!

 Once you've made your Job Application you will be taken to a page showing all of the Job Applications made on your example application.
 The one you've just made should be listed here, with a status of `In Progress`.
-Once RolePoint Connect has finished processing your Job Application, the status will be changed to `Complete`, and `Candidate ID` and `Application Ids` should be populated!
+Once Connect has finished processing your Job Application, the status will be changed to `Complete`, and `Candidate ID` and `Application Ids` should be populated!

-Congratulations, you've just made your first Job Application!
+Congratulations, you've just made your first job application!